 Fall, Spring, Summer.
 1 to 7 credits.
 A student may earn a maximum of 7 credits in all enrollments for this course.
-RB: TC 101 and TC 201 and TC 301 R: Open to juniors or seniors in the Department of Telecommunication, Information Studies and Media.
+RB: TC 101 and TC 201 and TC 301 R: Open to undergraduate students in the Department of Telecommunication, Information Studies and Media.
 Approval of department; application required.